-Family mediation can help you and your former spouse navigate the process of separation or divorce and all of the decisions that you will need to agree on for your children and your finances.
+Family Mediation (also referred to as Divorce Mediation or Family Law Mediation) can help you and your former spouse navigate the process of separation and all of the decisions that you will need to agree on for your children and your finances.
 This is a project and I am here to help.

 Who do I typically work with?

 Parents that want a child focused mediation process, as well as help with all the tasks that are associated with becoming financially separate.
 These families typically plan on remaining separated and getting a divorce if they were married.

 I help parents that may have separated or divorced years ago with their parenting arrangements when there has been a breakdown in their co-parenting relationship.

 I also help spouses without children make decisions on how to share family assets and debt and determine spousal support when appropriate.

 How long will it take?